 The earliest balconies in the world date back to Greek times!
 They loved the sunshine and the conversations under the sunlight back then and now too.
-Their talks can go over hours long if you give them a mug of coffee ( Our large cups are Greek’s medium) or a mug of beer.
+Their talks can take long hours if you give them a mug of coffee ( Our large cups are Greek medium) or a mug of beer.
 The typical street scene in Greece is the loud conversations, heartful laughter, and refilling of beer and coffee mugs with a view of a historic site or serene nature.

-So here is a list of 15 things you need to know before travelling to Greece.
+So here is a list of 15 things you must know before travelling to Greece.

 - Card payment

 - Cost of living for Tourists.

 - Public Hygiene and Toilets